On Distributionally Robust Multistage Convex Optimization: New Algorithms and Complexity Analysis: Algorithms and Complexity Analysis

 \section{Algorithms and Complexity Analysis}

-In this section, we first define single stage subproblem oracles, based on which we define the notion of complexity of the algorithms.
-We describe two versions of our proposed dual dynamic programming algorithm with sequential and nonsequential stage selection strategies, respectively.
-The complexity upper bound for each algorithm is then presented, and finally we provide a complexity lower bound for both algorithms, which shows the upper complexity bounds are essentially tight.
+In this section, we first define single stage subproblem oracles (SSSO) for DR-MCO~\eqref{eq:DR-MSCP-Def}, based on which we define the notion of complexity of the algorithms.
+A simple implementation of the SSSO is then discussed for the finitely supported problems.
+We generalize the consecutive DDP (CDDP) algorithm to DR-MCO and more importantly, we introduce a new nonconsecutive DDP algorithm (NDDP) together with their complexity analysis.